Anaphylaxis (Severe Allergic Reaction)

 - Anaphylaxis is rare.
 The vast majority of people will never have an anaphylactic reaction.

-- The most common causes of anaphylaxis include drugs, such as penicillin, insect stings, foods, X-ray dye, latex, and exercise.
+- The most common causes of anaphylaxis include drugs, such as penicillin, insect stings, foods (peanuts), X-ray dye, latex.

 - The symptoms of anaphylaxis may vary and can include hives, tongue swelling, vomiting, and even shock.

 - If you are at risk, avoidance is the best form of treatment.

-- If you have a history of serious allergic reaction, always have an epinephrine kit available; it could save your life.
+- If you have a history of serious allergic reaction, always have an epinephrine kit with you; it could save your life.